chrisswanda/passage/README.md

 # passage - age based password/secrets manager

 UPDATE - it appears the author of Age has forked pass to use Age as a backend, versus GPG.  https://github.com/FiloSottile/passage.
-I have converted my project to use it.
+I have converted my personal comuters/machines to use it.
+I am no longer going to mess with my janky version.

 If you have used this projet to manage passwords using Age and would like to convert over to FiloSottile's do the following: